tvoutsos19/msm-queries/README.md

 VALUES ("Little Women", 2019, 135, "Jo March reflects back and forth on her life, telling the beloved story of the March sisters - four young women, each determined to live life on her own terms.", "https://upload.wikimedia.org/wikipedia/en/9/9d/Little_Women_%282019_film%29.jpeg", 35, "2020-05-19 17:31:22.333798", "2020-05-19 17:31:22.333798")
 ```

+Go ahead and paste these in exactly as-is if you'd like to add a row to each table.

 Relational databases are extremely powerful, and SQL is a very sharp tool.
-But, not a lot of fun, if you had to type it out.
+But, not a lot of fun to type out by hand.

 Wouldn't it be nicer to write Ruby?

 ## Add Ruby classes

 Let's create some Ruby classes that will help us interact with our database.
-In the `app/models` folder, create the following:
+In the `app/models` folder, create the following four files:

 ```ruby
 # app/models/actor.rb